This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Sarah smiles at him, letting go of his shoulders.
 “How old are you Peter?”
 She wipes his tears from his cheeks with her thumbs, still smiling at him.

-He looks her in the eyes, and sniffs.
+Peter looks her in the eyes, and sniffs.
 “Seven.”
 He wipes his nose with the back of his hand and sits back.
 “How old are you Sarah?”
-He pulls at his dirty sleeves; Gloria hasn’t taken him to get clean clothes just yet.
+He pulls at his dirty sleeves.

 Luke leads Peter to his and Gloria’s bedroom, Sarah on their heels.
 The sun shines in through the windows, dust dancing in the rays.